shubham1-618/opensearch-terraform-snapshots/README.md

 - Snapshots of indices are taken every hour using the OpenSearch Snapshot Management feature
 - The restored index will be named `restored_<original-index-name>` to avoid conflicts
 - For production use, consider strengthening the IAM policies and security settings
-- Applying `terraform destroy` will remove all resources, including the S3 bucket with snapshots
+- Applying `terraform destroy` will remove all resources, including the S3 bucket with snapshots and the IAM user

+---

+**This setup is now fully automated for OpenSearch, IAM, and snapshot management!**